prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     The ``a``, ``b`` parameters must be positive double values.
 The probability ``p`` must be a double on the interval [0, 1].

-.. function:: normal_cdf(mean, sd, v) -> double
+.. function:: normal_cdf(mean, sd, value) -> double

-    Compute the Normal cdf with given mean and standard deviation (sd):  P(N < v; mean, sd).
+    Compute the Normal cdf with given mean and standard deviation (sd):  P(N < value; mean, sd).
-    The mean and value v must be real values and the standard deviation must be a real and positive value.
+    The mean and value must be real values and the standard deviation must be a real and positive value (all of type DOUBLE).

 .. function:: inverse_beta_cdf(a, b, p) -> double

     Compute the inverse of the Beta cdf with given a, b parameters for the cumulative probability (p): P(N < n).
-The a, b parameters must be positive real values.
+The a, b parameters must be positive real values (all of type DOUBLE).
     The probability p must lie on the interval [0, 1].

-.. function:: beta_cdf(a, b, v) -> double
+.. function:: beta_cdf(a, b, value) -> double

-    Compute the Beta cdf with given a, b parameters:  P(N < v; a, b).
+    Compute the Beta cdf with given a, b parameters:  P(N < value; a, b).
-    The a, b parameters must be positive real numbers and value v must be a real value.
+    The a, b parameters must be positive real numbers and value must be a real value (all of type DOUBLE).
-    The value v must lie on the interval [0, 1].
+    The value must lie on the interval [0, 1].

 .. function:: ln(x) -> double